sf-wdi-22-23/modules-23/w01-controlling-the-dom/d1-homework/README.md

 ## Homework Repository

 Each class will use a homework repository to submit homework.
-Right now, follow the instructions on your class's homework repository to get set up.
+Right now, follow the instructions on your class's homework repository to get set up inside your `dev` directory.

 * <a href="https://github.com/sf-wdi-22-23/22-homework" target="_blank">WDI 22</a>
 * <a href="https://github.com/sf-wdi-22-23/23-homework" target="_blank">WDI 23</a>